Greg Biffle: Cup Series

-In June 2008, Biffle signed a year-long contract extension with Roush Fenway Racing.
+In June 2008, Biffle signed a three-year-long contract extension with Roush Fenway Racing.
 Despite going winless during the 26-race regular season, Biffle made for the Chase for the Sprint Cup that year and won the first two Chase races, at New Hampshire and Dover.
 In doing so, he became the first driver to win the first two Chase races in a season.

 Biffle qualified for the Chase for the second year in a row in 2009 but, for the first time since 2002 (when he ran a limited schedule), failed to record a win.
-During a test in January 2009 at Texas World Speedway, Biffle managed to reach 218 mi/h in a test for Roush Fenway Racing as part of evading NASCAR's testing ban.
+During a test in January 2009 at Texas World Speedway, Biffle managed to reach a top speed of 218 mi/h and lap average of 195 mph in a test for Roush Fenway Racing as part of evading NASCAR's testing ban.
 This became the fastest time ever achieved on this track by any competitor (amateur or professional).

 In 2010, Biffle qualified for the third year in a row for the Chase despite spotty performance in the regular season.
 He won twice at Pocono and Kansas.

 In 2011, Biffle's season improved, thanks in part to the implementation of Ford's new FR9 engine.
 However, crew chief Greg Erwin was replaced after Kentucky by Matt Puccia.
 The addition of Puccia helped Biffle's performance late in the season, despite the team missing the Chase and finishing sixteenth in points.
 Biffle missed the Chase in 2011 for the first time since 2007.